taearls/audiate/README.md

 # Audiate

 Audiate is a library that allows you to generate notes, chords, and scales.
-It utilizes the math inherent to music theory to create natural conjugations.
+It utilizes the math inherent to music theory to calculate notes with enharmonic correctness.

 ## Usage